Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/03-genomics-with-R-&-bioconductor-III.md

      main = "CTCF peak width distribution")
 ```

 We could now export these sequences to a FASTA file (using `writeXStringSet()`) however several motif discovery softwares require that peaks be of the same size (width).
 To do this in a meaningful way for our ChIP-seq data, we will need to find the center of each peak, and then restrict to the a certain number of bases flanking either side of the center position.
-We will need to go back to the ranges from our original BED file to resize the peaks to the desired width around the center, then re-extract the sequences fopr those regions.
+We will need to go back to the ranges from our original BED file to resize the peaks to the desired width around the center, then re-extract the sequences for those regions.
 ```r
 # resize the regions from the BED file
 bed_centered <- resize(bed, width = 400, fix = "center")